FreakyEinstein/cricket-score-predictor/README.md

 ## First inning ball to ball coverage of:
 * 1474 T-20 matches -> data/t20.csv

-## Each dataset consists of the following columns:
+## dataset consists of the following columns:

 * mid -> Each match is given a unique number
 * date -> When the match happened